ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 ### `ibmcloud oc api-key info`
 {: #cs_api_key_info}

-View the name and email address for the owner of the {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) API key in an {{site.data.keyword.containerlong_notm}} resource group.
+View the name and email address for the owner of the {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) API key that {{site.data.keyword.openshiftlong_notm}} uses to authenticate certain requests like infrastructure in the region and resource group.
+For more information, see [Accessing the portfolio with the API key](/docs/openshift?topic=openshift-users#api_key_about).
 {: shortdesc}

-The {{site.data.keyword.cloud_notm}} API key is automatically set for a resource group and region when the first action that requires the {{site.data.keyword.containerlong_notm}} admin access policy is performed.
-For example, one of your admin users creates the first cluster in the `default` resource group in the `us-south` region.
-By doing that, the {{site.data.keyword.cloud_notm}} IAM API key for this user is stored in the account for this resource group and region.
-The API key is used to order resources in IBM Cloud infrastructure, such as new worker nodes or VLANs.
-A different API key can be set for each region within a resource group.

-When a different user performs an action in this resource group and region that requires interaction with the IBM Cloud infrastructure portfolio, such as creating a new cluster or reloading a worker node, the stored API key is used to determine whether sufficient permissions exist to perform that action.
-To make sure that infrastructure-related actions in your cluster can be successfully performed, assign your {{site.data.keyword.containerlong_notm}} admin users the **Super user** classic infrastructure access policy  and **Administrator** platform role to VPC infrastructure in {{site.data.keyword.cloud_notm}} IAM.
-For more information, see [Managing user access](/docs/openshift?topic=openshift-users#infra_access).

-If you find that you need to update the API key that is stored for a resource group and region, you can do so by running the [ibmcloud oc api-key reset](#cs_api_key_reset) command.
-This command requires the {{site.data.keyword.containerlong_notm}} admin access policy and stores the API key of the user that executes this command in the account.
+To create a different API key for the resource group and region, use the [`ibmcloud oc api-key reset`](#cs_api_key_reset) command.

-**Tip:** The API key that is returned in this command might not be used if IBM Cloud infrastructure credentials were manually set by using the [ibmcloud oc credential set](#cs_credentials_set) command.
+If you manually set IBM Cloud infrastructure credentials by using the [`ibmcloud oc credential set`](#cs_credentials_set) command, the API key that is returned in this command is not used for infrastructure permissions.
+{: note}

 ```
 ibmcloud oc api-key info --cluster CLUSTER [--output json] [-q]